top of page

 • Dance makes you more intelligent! 🧐

 To put it simply, the essence of intelligence is making decisions.
-Dancing is an example of a fast-paced activity that demands speedy decision making.
+Dancing is an example of a fast-paced activity that demands speedy decision-making.
 It requires instant responses to questions like Which way to turn?
 What speed to move your body?
 Dancing is an excellent way to maintain and enhance your intelligence.

-• Dance will shake off stress! 😢
+• The dance will shake off stress! 😢

 • Dancing will make you social! 🗣

 Learning to socialize with others from a young age is a vital part of a child’s cognitive development.
-Dance lessons can help children to learn how to work as part of a team, develop a greater sense of trust and cooperation and make new friends.
-If your child is shy, enrolling her/him in dance can encourage to reach out to other children and help to reduce anxiety about new people or places.
+Dance lessons can help children learn how to work as part of a team, develop a greater sense of trust and cooperation, and make new friends.
+If your child is shy, enrolling her/him in dance can encourage you to reach out to other children and help reduce anxiety about new people or places.
 Dance can also help to alleviate fears related to performing in front of an audience.
-The ability to express emotion comfortably in front of others shows mental maturity and learning to do so through movement and dance provides a safe gateway for young children to explore.
+The ability to express emotion comfortably in front of others shows mental maturity, and learning to do so through movement and dance provides a safe gateway for young children to explore.

 bottom of page